Natural Options for Healthy Blood Cholesterol Management

 or stroke) increases as a person's total cholesterol level increases.
 Low cholesterol

 extremely low cholesterol levels may not be healthy either.
-A normal cholesterol level is probably 140 to 200
+A normal level is probably 140 to 200

 milligrams of cholesterol per deciliter of blood (mg/dL).
 The risk of a heart attack more